scartier/blackout/README.md

 The goal is to turn off all the colors on your Working Tile using the surrounding Tool Tiles.

 ### Setup
+Be sure to grab the .ino and the blinklib.cpp.
+I modified the stock blinklib slightly to gain a bit of needed code space.
+If you don't grab that then you'll get errors when compiling.

 After programming your tiles, they will display a slowly spinning half-face on each tile.

 #### Working Tile